 The Boat House in Yankton is a place that oozes history.
 This premier family-owned entertainment center is located in the Meridian District on the Missouri River and was started in March 2020.

 The Boat House is a perfect place to relax and unwind in the beautiful scenery of Yankton.
-It offers a great atmosphere, and one can enjoy ax throwing, mini bowling, golf simulation, pool shuffleboard, and taproom.
+It offers a great atmosphere; one can enjoy ax throwing, mini bowling, golf simulation, pool shuffleboard, and taproom.

 The center has the best beverages while playing, including craft beer and wine.
-You can have private hangouts, enjoy pizza and chili, or go to the open areas to party.
+You can have private hangouts, enjoy pizza and chili, or party in the open areas.
+The Boat House is located at 301 E 3rd Street in Yankton.
+It is one of the most famous places in Yankton, recently restored.

 See Related: Best Father Daughter Trips